Mixtures of g-priors in Generalized Linear Models: Mixtures of -Priors

 \subsection{Unknown Dispersion}

-For normal linear regressions with unknown variances, special cases of the CHIC $g$-prior, such as the hyper-$g$, Beta-prime, benchmark, and robust priors yield closed form Bayes factors, although they may require evaluation of special functions such as the Gaussian Hypergeometric $_2F_1$ or Appell $F_1$. \citet{Liang_etal_2008} show that under the $g$-prior \eqref{eq:alpha-prior}-\eqref{eq:gprior}, the marginal likelihood conditional on $g$ (or $u$) is
+For the well studied case of normal linear regressions with unknown variances, special cases of the CHIC $g$-prior, such as the hyper-$g$, hyper-$g/n$, Beta-prime, benchmark, and robust priors yield closed form Bayes factors, although they may require evaluation of special functions such as the Gaussian Hypergeometric $_2F_1$ or Appell $F_1$ \citep{Liang_etal_2008,Bayarri_etal_2012,SabanesBove_etal_2015}.
+For normal linear regression, \citet{Liang_etal_2008} show that under the $g$-prior \eqref{eq:alpha-prior}-\eqref{eq:gprior}, the marginal likelihood conditional on $g$ (or $u$) is

-Under the general tCCH prior \eqref{eq:tCCH_mixture_of_g}, the marginal likelihood $p(\mathbf{Y} \mid \MM) = \int_0^1 p(\mathbf{Y} \mid u, \MM) p(u) du$ lacks a known closed form expression, however, it is analytically tractable under all the special cases discussed in Section \ref{section:CH-g}, leading to the following.
+Under the general tCCH prior \eqref{eq:tCCH_mixture_of_g}, the marginal likelihood $p(\mathbf{Y} \mid \MM) = \int_0^1 p(\mathbf{Y} \mid u, \MM) p(u) du$ lacks a known closed form expression, however, it is analytically tractable under the special cases discussed in Section \ref{section:CH-g}.
+We present results for the general normal linear model relaxing the assumption that $\X$ is full rank as suggested by \citet{Liang_etal_2008}.